Codes and Policies

 This off-field process (which applies to all rugby, not just U13s and older) is detailed in Rugby Australia’s Concussion Management Procedure.

-Rugby Australia’s Concussion Procedure reflects best practice for the management of concussion for rugby at the community levels of the game in Australia.
+Rugby Australia’s Concussion Management Procedure (CMP) reflects best practice for the management of concussion for rugby at the community levels of the game in Australia.

-The Rugby Australia Concussion Management Procedure outlines the steps required following a concussion or suspected concussion to ensure they are managed appropriately.
-Additional information can be found here:
+The CMP defines the minimum return to play periods for children, adolescents, and adults and outlines the steps required following a concussion or suspected concussion to ensure they are managed appropriately.

-The management of concussion involves the following 8 steps; each step must be followed and completed before moving to the next step.
-These can be thought of as two stages:
+For all players, the management of concussion involves the following 8 steps; each step must be followed and completed before moving to the next.
+These can be thought of as occurring in two stages:

-The following documents must be provided to a player, or parent/guardian, on the day of the injury:
+On the day of the injury, the following documents must be provided to the player, or the player’s parent/guardian.

-If this isn’t completed the player will be excluded indefinitely from full contact training and match play.
+A player failing to complete the form, will be excluded indefinitely from full contact training and match play.

-At all times, players, parents, team officials, match officials and medical staff need to act in the best interest of player safety and welfare by;
+At all times, players, parents, team officials, match officials and medical staff must act in the best interest of player safety and welfare by;

 Concussion Management Checklist for players, teams and competition managers can be found at: